mneedham/venkat/README.md

 ## Release Notes

-### 0.0.8

-* added php and kotlin language support
-* Better handling of file extensions
-* show all errors

 ### 0.0.7

-* Language support for python, javascript, ruby, java
+* Language support for python, javascript, typescript, ruby, java, kotlin, php
 * better handling of result comments esp. for multiline
 * multiline results on new line
+* Better handling of file extensions
+* show all errors

 ### 0.0.1